 When comparing StackEdit vs Markdown Edit, the Slant community recommends StackEdit for most people.
-In the question“What are the best Markdown editors for linux?”
-StackEdit is ranked 8th while Markdown Edit is ranked 22nd.
+In the question“What are the best open source Markdown editors for Linux?”
+StackEdit is ranked 15th while Markdown Edit is ranked 25th.
 The most important reason people chose StackEdit is:

 StackEdit works within your browser.
 You need internet access to connect to the website, but once it's loaded, the site does not require an internet connection - you will be able to edit and save files locally.
 Additionally, you can use [Fluid](http://fluidapp.com) to turn it into a native desktop application.